Diet of Worms (1495): 22 June to 7 August

-The participants and the negotiations
+Participants and the negotiations

 First, it must be clearly understood that the German term for diet, Reichstag, had not yet been established at this time.
 Although, in hindsight, one can speak about Reichstage from about the 1470s, in contemporary parlance these meetings were still referred to as Hoftage.
 Not until the decisions passed by this Reichstag did the term become common.

-The participating estates and their positions
+Participating estates and their positions

 If it is also assumed that it was Reichsversammlung (national assembly), it had been a long time since all the nobles and forces of the empire came together.
 Of the seven prince electors only five were in attendance; Bohemia and Brandenburg did not appear.
 In addition ten ecclesial and twenty nine secular princes were present in person, twelve ecclesial and secular princes had sent diplomatic representatives.
 In addition, sixty seven counts and free knights were present, as well as twenty four imperial cities.
 Thus, a total of 147 imperial estates were present, which accounted for nearly half of the total.

 The Diet of Worms was not an event in which there were clear battle lines between the king and the estates.
 Instead, the main problem, and the reason for the lengthy negotiations, was a lack of unity among the estates.
 At the Reichstag, the imperial estates were divided into in three curiae (see also: Landtag (historical)).
 In each of these curiae all the different interests had to reach a consensus, then the interests of the three curiae had to be coordinated, and only then could they negotiate with the king.
 If a change was made during the negotiations, the curiae had to be informed.
 Some of the estates were very interested in the reform of the Empire.
 Others were, for various reasons, against the reform proposals, because they had to waive their privileges, or they did not feel their interests were sufficiently represented or they saw a conflict of loyalties.
 With regard to the reforms, there was therefore no united front or "kingdom against King".

-The role of Berthold of Henneberg
+Role of Berthold of Henneberg

 Berthold of Henneberg, the Prince Elector of Mainz, Archchancellor and spokesman for the Imperial Estates was a central figure at the diet.
 He arrived together with the king, who had confirmed and strengthened Berthold's position as archchancellor in 1494.
 During the negotiations he had the role of intermediary between the Estates and tried several times, when the diet threatened to collapse, to mediate and to make concessions to the king.
 At the same time he was one of the strongest proponents of imperial reforms.
 Because he campaigned strongly for the Imperial Government (Reichsregiment), Maximilian soon became suspicious that he wanted to use this route to set himself up as the ruler of the empire himself.
 What motivation Berthold of Henneberg had for his policies, is not clear, but he was known as a shrewd and influential politician, who advocated the reform of the empire throughout his life.